phillipshreves/dog-door/README.md

 The purpose of this project was to eliminate the need to cut a dog door into the existing door as I was in a rental house, while still giving Jack outdoor autonomy.
 It turned out to be a great project for both implementing hardware, and training a dog.

+### Operation
 The hardware was the difficult part of this project.
 It utilizes a Raspberry Pi as a controller.
+1. A liner motor opens the door
+2. The door holds open for a set amount of time
+3. The door starts closing
-A liner motor opens the door and holds it for a set amount of time, after which is starts closing.
-Two motion sensors scan while the door is closing, and if motion is detected, will halt for a set amount of time.
+4. Two motion sensors start scanning for movement
+5. If motion is detected, will halt for a set amount of time, then continue closing

 ### Issues
 There are still two concerns with this setup: